How to Reformat Time Machine Drive?

 Your Mac has a built-in backup system called "Time Machine."
 Time Machine is compatible with local hard drives, Time Capsules, and supported network volumes on Macs.

-When you plug an external hard drive into your Mac directly, you may be prompted to utilize it for Time Machine backups.
+When you connect an external hard drive to your Mac, operating system will ask to use it for Time Machine or not.
 Just choose "Use as Backup Disk."
-If you want to encrypt your backups, only those who know the password may access them.
+To encrypt your backups, only those who know the password may access them.

 Lucien